A World of Its Own

 Latin America in Construction

-The design of the exhibition and all the supporting visual elements required for the show were the primary obsession for the internal MoMA design team.
+The design of the exhibition and all the supporting visual elements required for the show were the primary obsession of the internal MoMA design team.
 This typically comprised but was not limited to the design of title walls, information panels, wall typography, information design, labels, printed objects, and interactive experiences.
-Nonetheless, the team’s accountability extended beyond the design of the exhibition space to the concept development, design, and production of the annual advertising for the museum’s exhibitions, programs, and events.
-Additionally, the team was responsible for the visual identity across all platforms and departments — including the exhibitions, information design, signage, way-finding, brand identity, advertising, programs, events, retail, and digital experiences.
+Nonetheless, the team’s accountability extended beyond the creation of the exhibition space to the concept development, design, and production of the annual advertising for the museum’s exhibitions, programs, and events.
+Additionally, the team was responsible for the visual identity across all platforms and departments — including the exhibitions, information design, signage, wayfinding, brand identity, advertising, programs, events, retail, and digital experiences.

 Credits & details